 Played by Charles Boyer, the lurking husband who pretends to be caring around his wife comes close to driving Ingrid mad, but Ingrid manages to overcome his evil machinations and escape.

 Unfortunately, this isn’t the case for many women.
-That is why it is up to men like you who are willing to examine your actions and see if you have been, consciously or unconsciously, engaging in some of these behaviors, to make needed changes that will make your own life and relationships better.
+That is why it is up to men like you, who are willing to examine your actions and see if you have been, consciously or unconsciously, engaging in some of these behaviors, to make needed changes that will make your own life and relationships better.